Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Adaptive MIMO Radar Architecture

-The FMCW radar transmits a frame of multiple chirp signals, correlates the received target reflection with the transmit signal, and detects the target range using the signal time of flight.
-The transmit signal for each chirp can be modeled by a complex chirp signal defined as
+A FMCW MIMO radar can detect 3D coordinates of the targets.
+The FMCW radar elements transmit a frame of multiple chirp signals, correlates the received target reflection with the transmit signal, and detects the target range using the signal time of flight.
+The angular information of the targets are extracted using the signals transmitted and received by the 2D MIMO array.
+The range resolution is dependent on the chirp signal bandwidth ($\Delta R = 2c/B$), while the angular resolution can be adaptively controlled by the active number of array elements, transmitted power, and received SNR.

-where $\omega_0$ is the chirp start frequency, $S = B/T_c$ is the chirp slope, $B$ is the chirp bandwidth, and $T_c$ is the chirp duration.
-This signal is repeated in time intervals $(k-1)T_c \leq t \leq kT_c$ for $k = 1, 2, ..., N_c$, where $N_c$ is the number of chirps in the frame (Fig. \ref{fig:mimo_waveform}).
-The received signal can be derived as

-where $\tau = 2R/c$ is the radar signal time of flight and $R$ is the target distance.
-The received signal is mixed with a scaled version of the transmit signal, and is passed through a bandpass filter (BPF) to achieve the IF signal as